Introduction

 }

-You can pass anything that implement IntoView + Clone + 'static, you can pass a view if you want:
+You can pass anything that implements IntoView + Clone + 'static, you can pass a view if you want:

 use crate::i18n::*;